pomipomie/pomipomie/README.md

 # Hi 👋, I'm Xiomara, you can call me Xio or Pomi
-### I'm frontend developer with backend knowledge from Argentina
+### I'm a frontend developer with backend knowledge from Argentina
 <br />

 # 💫 About Me: